 The Pantheon: originally built as a place to worship the Roman gods, the Pantheon dates back 120 AD.
 It was also the largest dome in the world for many centuries and a burial place for many Roman kings.
 Because it’s been used for various purposes throughout history, it’s one of the best preserved buildings of Ancient Rome.

 Once in Rome, you might want to go a bit South and explore beautiful Naples.
 Find out more about where to stay in Naples here.
+And a bit further is the Amalfi Coast, you can easily travel from Naples to Positano for a day trip.

 Saint Mark’s Square: one of the best places to start your adventures in Venice is in Saint Mark’s Square.
 This famous piazza has been the site of many important historical events.
 From here, you can find your way to many of Venice’s top attractions, including Saint Mark’s Basilica and Doge’s Palace.
 It’s also a wonderful place to simply get lost and wander around.
 As it’s a site that holds so many beautiful works of architecture it can keep you entertained for hours.